 Set up states on a metric set

-This can be used to call attention to certain data, or to otherwise customize visualization settings for certain data by setting up its State Styles.
+They can be used to call attention to certain data or to otherwise customize visualization settings for certain data by setting up its State Styles.

 States are defined as part of a state group, which is a set of related states for evaluating the same measure, such as Good Sales and Bad Sales.
 You might have multiple state groups if a single value could represent multiple states, such as a value that is both above the sales target ("Good") and lower than this time last year ("Trending Down").